 In addition to classroom study, students spend two semesters in field experiences to help you prepare for the workplace and begin networking with other professionals.
 This also serves as an experience base for graduate school.

-A sociology degree offers three areas of emphasis; these areas allow flexibility so students may focus on a special area of interest within the psychology degree.
+A sociology degree offers three areas of emphasis; these areas allow flexibility so students may focus on a special area of interest within the sociology degree.

 - Prepares students for general careers working with people and for graduate training